Pear Stone Diamond Rings

 Any time you’re shopping for an unusual engagement ring, the first thing we do is to consider the wedding band that will sit with it.

 Above you can see an example of a wave style engagement ring with it’s shadow wedding band.
 In this sort of case, it is always usually better to consider this at the time of the engagement ring design.
 Some people do not mind at all having the wedding band curve or form to fit the engagement ring – turning into a designed ring set.

 Others, however, really do prefer a straight wedding band.
 If this is the case, you need to think about the height of the engagement ring to allow for a straight band to sit alongside.
 A few ways to do this are to use cathedral settings, Peg head style settings that keep the thickness of a wedding band available right underneath the centre stone and decoration or to utilise a bridge that allows the ring to flare up and out as it reaches the centre stone but without compromising the “ring rail” available underneath, so that a straight band can still sit next to the engagement ring while the engagement ring rises above it.

 The image below shows an example where the engagement ring rises up to the centre stone, so that, while designing, you could accommodate a flat wedding band to the same thickness as the 3 and 9 o’clock positions of the engagement ring.
 In this example, it would probably be best to have the wedding band on the rounded side of the pear diamond engagement ring.
-These are just things to consider and that we look at during our process of bespoke jewellery design.
+These are just things to consider and that we look at during the custom engagement ring design process.